Rational to open schools, normal affairs of society while taking necessary precautions: Govt | Health

 Rational to open schools, normal affairs of society while taking necessary precautions: Govt

-Unvaccinated individuals account for 92 per cent of COVID-19 deaths in India so far this year, the Health Ministry said Thursday, even as it asserted the country is in a vaccine-enabled low coronavirus phase now and it is rational to open schools, colleges, economic activities and normal affairs of society while taking necessary precautions.
+Unvaccinated individuals account for 92 per cent of Covid deaths in India so far this year, the government said Thursday, while asserting the country is in a vaccine-protected low coronavirus phase now and it is rational to open schools, colleges, and normal affairs of society while taking necessary precautions.

 - Country: